Kunqu: Significance

-Kunqu Opera is the oldest existing drama form in China with a complete performance system, which has a profound influence on later Chinese operas.
+Kunqu opera is the oldest existing drama form in China with a complete performance system, which has had a profound influence on later Chinese operas.

-Kunqu Opera has a long history and a wide and far-reaching influence.
-It is the crystallization of traditional culture and the model of opera performance.
-Kunqu Opera is a delicate art form with profound connotations.
-Kunqu Opera has a unique cultural value.

 Chinese opera has been spreading on the stage since its formation.
 With the change of time, the script, the voice and the performance are constantly changing.
-Kunqu Opera, on the other hand, is known as a "living fossil" with less changes and more traditional features of traditional operas.
+Kunqu opera, on the other hand, is known as a "living fossil" with less changes and more traditional features of traditional operas.

-Kunqu Opera is very artistic, because it is the crystallization of ancient Chinese culture and art for hundreds of years.
-Kunqu Opera itself is of great artistic value.
 It is the only one of the three ancient operas in the world that has been preserved so far.
 It is also the representative of the traditional culture and art of the Han nationality.
-After hundreds of years of development, it has left countless precious cultural and artistic wealth for future generations.

 By region

-Due to the extensive performance activities of Kunban, in the last years of Wanli, Kunqu opera was introduced to Beijing and Hunan through Yangzhou, ranking first among all voices and becoming the standard singing tone of legendary scripts: "Four Square Songs Must Zong Wumen."
-At the end of the Ming Dynasty and the beginning of the Qing Dynasty, Kunqu opera spread to Sichuan, Guizhou and Guangdong, and developed into a national drama.
-The singing of Kunqu opera was originally based on the Wu language pronunciation of Suzhou, but after it was introduced to various places, it was combined with local dialects and folk music to derive many genres, forming a rich and colorful Kunqu opera cavity system, and becoming a representative opera of the whole nation.
-During the Qianlong period of the Qing Dynasty, the development of Kunqu opera entered its heyday, and since then Kunqu opera has begun to dominate the pear garden, which has lasted for six or seven hundred years, becoming the oldest existing form of opera with a long tradition in China and even the world.
+Kunshan singing, initially limited to the Suzhou area, began to spread, and during the Wanli period, it expanded to the south of the Yangtze River and north of the Qiantang River with Suzhou as the center.
+Due to the extensive performance activities of Kunban, in the last years of Wanli, Kunqu opera was introduced to Beijing and Hunan through Yangzhou, ranking first among all voices and becoming the standard singing tone of legendary scripts: 四方歌曲必宗吴门 (all songs must respect Wumen).
+At the end of the Ming dynasty and the beginning of the Qing dynasty, Kunqu opera spread to Sichuan, Guizhou and Guangdong, and developed into a national drama.

+The singing of Kunqu opera was originally based on the Wu language pronunciation of Suzhou, but after it was introduced to various places, it combined with local dialects and folk music to derive many genres, forming a rich and colorful Kunqu vocal music system and becoming a representative opera of the whole nation.

-The Kunshan singing began to spread its area, initially limited to the Suzhou area, and during the Wanli period, it expanded to the south of the Yangtze River and north of the Qiantang River with Suzhou as the center, and also flowed into Beijing at the end of the Wanli period.
-In the Qing Dynasty, the Kangxi Emperor loved Kunqu opera, which made it even more popular.
-In this way, the Kunshan singing became the most influential vocal cavity drama from the middle of the Ming Dynasty to the middle of the Qing Dynasty.
+In the Qing dynasty, the Kangxi Emperor loved Kunqu opera, which made it even more popular.
+In this way, the Kunshan singing became the most influential opera style from the middle of the Ming dynasty to the middle of the Qing dynasty.
+During the Qianlong period of the Qing dynasty, the development of Kunqu opera entered its heyday, and since then Kunqu opera has begun to dominate the Pear Garden, which has lasted for six or seven hundred years.